Atari System: Atari System 1

 The hardware used a large circuit board with a Motorola 68010 main CPU running at 7.159 MHz, a MOS Technology 6502 sound CPU running at 1.789 MHz, a system ROM, text and graphics display hardware, and control interfaces.
-Two large edge-card connectors allowed a "cartridge board" to be plugged in; the cartridge board supplied the main program ROMs, sound program ROMs, graphics ROMs, graphics shift registers, a "SLAPSTIC" copy protection chip, a Yamaha YM2151 FM sound generator, a POKEY and (for some games) TI TMS5220 LPC speech synthesis chip.
+Two large edge-card connectors allowed a "cartridge board" to be plugged in; the cartridge board supplied the main program ROMs, sound program ROMs, graphics ROMs, graphics shift registers, and a "SLAPSTIC" copy protection chip.
+Additionally it could add other chips such as POKEY sound generators, the Yamaha YM2151 FM music generator or the TMS5220 LPC speech synthesis chip.
 System 1 was capable of generating a max resolution of 336 x 240 with 256 colors from a palette of 1024 colors.

 Converting one System 1 game into another generally required replacing the cartridge board, attraction marquee, control panel, and in some cases installing additional controls (e.g., foot pedal for Road Blasters).
 Several games (most notably Gauntlet and Gauntlet II) used hardware that was electrically very similar to System 1, but implemented on a single board rather than using a cartridge board.
 Early System 1 boards and cartridge boards used large numbers of 7400 series TTL chips.
 These boards were later replaced by the functionally identical "System 1 LSI Main" and "LSI Cartridge" boards, which used ASICs for reduced manufacturing costs.
 Modular or upgradeable video games were not commonly offered by the major video game companies in the 1970s and 1980s, because it was more profitable to sell an entirely new machine.
 System 1 and the Japanese JAMMA wiring standard were attempts to move to a modular solution, though there were many smaller companies that sold conversion kits for competitors' hardware.

 Atari System 2

 Very soon after the introduction of the Atari System 1, the Atari System 2 was introduced.
-The System 2 platform was used for the following games:
+The System 2 platform is used for the following games: